don/BluetoothSerial/README.md

 If you need BLE for RFduino checkout Don Colemans's [RFduino Plugin](https://github.com/don/cordova-plugin-rfduino).

+For Windows Phone 8 support see the original project, Don Coleman's [Cordova BluetoothSerial Plugin](https://github.com/don/BluetoothSerial)

 ## What format should the Mac Address be in?
-An example a properly formatted mac address is ``AA:BB:CC:DD:EE:FF``
+An example a properly formatted mac address is "AA:BB:CC:DD:EE:FF"

 ## Feedback